Demand estimation without outside good shares: Inference without knowledge of outside-good shares

 This section describes how to conduct inference for the BLP model when the outside-good share $s_0$ is unobserved.
-We conduct inference on both the structural parameters of the BLP model and the equilibrium objects implied by the model.
-Our approach builds directly on ideas from \cite{andrews/shi:2013} and \cite{chernozhukov/chetverikov/kato:2015}.
+We conduct inference on both the structural parameters of the BLP model and other economically relevant quantities it implies.
+Our approach builds directly on ideas from \cite{andrews/shi:2013} and \cite{chernozhukov/chetverikov/kato:2019}.